How to Make a Spiral Staircase in Minecraft

 In these builds having a whole side of the build taken up by a very visible staircase is not ideal.
 A spiral staircase, however, can make the perfect center piece I might want.

 My first tip when building spiral staircases is to have a center.
 In the case of a smaller staircase it’ll be just a single block or a 2×2 square.
 I go with the smaller version so that way I’m working with a 3×3 square of space.

-The trick here is that you always place a flat block (a solid block, a Slab, or upside down Stair) at the corners where you’d usually make your turn, with the Stairs connecting to them.
+The trick here is that you always place a flat block (a solid block, a slab, or upside down stairs) at the corners where you’d usually make your turn, with the stairs connecting to them.

 How to Build a Grand Spiral Staircase

 I used to struggle so much when making large spiral staircases in my builds when I first started out.
 It was hard not to make them look clunky or easy to fall off of, so I’m more than happy to help you guys out.

 Just like with smaller staircases, my biggest tip is to have a center of some kind.
 In my old builds I often ended up struggling because I made my staircases spiral too far off to one side, or the center would not be symmetrical.

 A center is also good because you can make the staircase move around a different build.
 In one of my bases I had built a large aquarium and built a staircase spiraling around it.